Avdikas/open-arcgis-pro-offline-locators/README.md

 # Workflow overview

-The locator build pipeline is a fully automated, production-grade geospatial **ETL** system designed for global-scale offline geocoding in **ArcGIS Pro** ecosystem.
+The locator build pipeline is a fully automated, production-grade geospatial **ETL** system designed for global-scale offline geocoding in **ArcGIS Pro** environment.

 The architecture is modular and consists of four core stages: data ingestion, spatial transformation, geospatial enrichment, and locator deployment.
-This design ensures full reproducibility, scalability, and consistent OpenStreetMap (**OSM**)-based address coverage.
+This design ensures full reproducibility, scalability, and consistent **OpenStreetMap** (**OSM**)-based address coverage.

 1. Data ingestion (**OSM PBF** parsing).
-OpenStreetMap **PBF** datasets are processed using `osmium`, to extract raw address entities, street geometries, and associated metadata.
+**OpenStreetMap** (**.PBF** format) datasets are processed using `osmium` to extract raw address entities, street geometries, and associated metadata.

 3. Spatial data standardisation (**GeoPackage** generation).
 Extracted features are normalised and converted into **GeoPackage** format using `fiona` and `shapely`, ensuring geometry consistency and **WGS84** coordinate integrity.